trussworks/truss-interview/BROWSER_README.md

 Name the entrypoint for your application `index.html`.
 To test your solution, we will open `index.html` in a browser.

-You may use additional files to organize your code, but please include submit a built version of the project that doesn't require the use of any build tools if you do.
+You may use additional files to organize your code, but please include a built version of the project that doesn't require any build tools in your submission if you do.
 Accordingly, you may use any build tool you'd like as long as you include files that are ready for viewing directly in a browser.

 Don't worry about making the table look fancy; you can style it however you would like to outside the requirements below.
 We will look at the markup you